edsonmier/edsonmier/README.md

 > (─ ‿‿ ─) (─ ‿‿ ─) (─ ‿‿ ─) (─ ‿‿ ─) (─ ‿‿ ─) (─ ‿‿ ─) (─ ‿‿ ─) (─ ‿‿ ─)
 # Welcome to my profile 👋
 > ## My name is @edsonmier and I sat at a computer when I was 3 years old.
-I never got up from the chair again.
+I casually never got up from the chair again.

 # My skills:
 ![](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)